 - Rate and average data is measured differently by different tools.

-- The extraction settings in your ETL tool can affect how Data Studio automatically calculates rates and averages.
+- The extraction settings in your ETL tool can affect how Looker Studio automatically calculates rates and averages.

-- None of the settings in Data Studio’s default summary row can calculate total rates and averages.
+- None of the settings in Looker Studio’s default summary row can calculate total rates and averages.

-So, save yourself the trouble and don’t export native data for CTR, CR, CPC, or any other rate or average to your Google Data Studio dashboard.
+So, save yourself the trouble and don’t export native data for CTR, CR, CPC, or any other rate or average to your Looker Studio dashboard.

 Creating a Calculated Field for Weighted Average